-The new album titled Blame Culture is here and it’s one that promises honesty, energy and thought-provoking material that we all need today, as the band elaborates on:
+The latest album Blame Culture arrived in 2017 and it’s one that delivered honesty, energy and thought-provoking material that we all need today, as the band elaborates on:

 “Not being scared to say what you think is vital and if there was ever time that music needed to say something, it’s now.
 With so much music around that says nothing and hypnotises everyone into stagnation, someone should be leading the opposing charge and reinvigorating.
 A lot of people have lost their humanity and it’s a very sorry state of affairs.
 The new album follows a story and brings a point across that anyone living through the political turmoil we are facing at the moment will understand.”

-However, that’s not to say the album is pure politics, the Kent quartet has managed to create a record full of fun and hooks with choruses that will have their ever-growing and raucous crowds screaming the words back at them.
-The mixture of politics and fun is one that Riskee and The Ridicule has perfected, as displayed in their recent single and video for forthcoming album track “PARTY”.
+However, that’s not to say the album is pure politics, the Kent five piece has managed to create a record full of fun and hooks with choruses that will have their ever-growing and raucous crowds screaming the words back at them.
+The mixture of politics and fun is one that Riskee and The Ridicule has perfected, as displayed throughout Blame Culture and throughout their back catalogue.
 Combining a live setting with their expanding and incredibly diverse crowd alongside a message that shuns the media’s fear-mongering and manipulation surrounding issues of immigration and diverse cultures.
 The band couldn’t be more clear about where they stand: with unity and respect.